FlyingMandarine/fullstack-hy2020.github.io/src/content/10/en/part10a.md

 ### Viewing logs

-Expo development tools can be used to display the log messages of the running application.
-Error and warning level messages are also visible in the emulator and the mobile app interface.
+Expo's development tools can be used to display the log messages of the running application.
+Error- and warning-level messages are also visible in the emulator and the mobile app interface.
 Error messages will pop out as a red overlay whereas warning messages can be expanded by pressing the yellow alert dialog at the bottom of the screen.
 For debugging purposes, we can use the familiar <em>console.log</em> method to write debugging messages to the log.

 Let's try this in practice.
-Start the Expo development tools by running <em>npm start</em> and open the application with either emulator or the mobile app.
-When the application is running you should be able to see your connected devices under the "Metro Bundler" in the top left corner of the developments tools:
+Start the Expo development tools by running <em>npm start</em> and open the application with either an emulator or the mobile app.
+When the application is running, you should be able to see your connected devices under the "Metro Bundler" in the top-left corner of the development tools:

 ![Expo development tools](../../images/10/9.png)